ELEVATE-Project/documents/src/docusaurus/docs/intro.md

 The capability endeavours to build a marketplace for mentors and mentees where mentees discover (trusted) mentors, establish a connection, and join mentoring sessions.
 Thereafter, the mentor and mentee rate the session and share their feedback.

-Currently, the capability enables only mentor-driven interactions (group mentoring).
+Currently, only mentor-driven interactions (group mentoring) can be carried out using the <PartialExample mentored /> building block.

 The long-term vision of the <PartialExample mentored /> building block is to create a country-wide pool of academic experts in different subjects and areas of knowledge to support the workforce.
-The mentor building block has the potential to address the **skill gap** in all sectors of the economy.
+The <PartialExample mentored /> building block has the potential to address the **skill gap** in all sectors of the economy.
 It encourages a cross-section of ideas and information sharing and opens avenues for cross-learning and interdisciplinary growth.

 It can be leveraged to upskill and build capability in academia, government organisations, and corporations.
 Over time, such a rich and reliable pool of mentors can become a vital resource for new entrants in the job market and the existing workforce to stay abreast of future skills.
 Thus, continuously upskilling the society's **human capital base** and keeping them job-fit.

-<PartialExample mentored /> includes a microservice, reference portal or web application, and Data analytics.
+<PartialExample mentored /> includes a microservice, reference portal or web application, and data analytics.
 The service is developed in compliance with NDEAR principles.
-The services are generic, configurable, scalable, and enable interoperability.
+The services are generic, configurable, scalable, and interoperable.

 >